Karaka-Management/Karaka/standards/documentation.md

 ### Class

-A class documentation is mandatory and needs to have the following layout:
+A class documentation MUST be implemented in the following form:

 ```
 /**